Michelangelo never saw a lump of marble.

 Strong Engineering Skills

-Currently, I wax poetic with ember.js as a software developer on BrowZine’s Front-End Engineering Team - a remote startup in the academic and commercial research space.
+Currently, I wax poetic with Ember.js and Node as a software developer on the BrowZine Front-End Engineering Team.
+BrowZine is a remote distributed startup in the academic and commercial research space.

 I’ve been fortunate, really fortunate, that my startup experience has been shaped with some of the most talented engineers and business leaders I’ve ever worked with.

 BrowZine.com: Mobile Responsive